Aperture connectors reference

 connectors fields

-The connectors section accepts the following top-level field:
+The connectors section accepts the following top-level fields:

 servers fields